selsong/email_autosend/README.md

 # email_autosend
 NAMI ACS Connections email autosend with Google Spreadsheets
+Description: Automated email reply system that adds custom zoom link based on which groups the respondent has selected.
+It keeps track of which form respondents have already received an email through Google Spreadsheets.
+Developed in Summer 2023 for NAMI connections support groups.

 Step 1: Copy your google account generated passcode Youtube Video: https://www.youtube.com/watch?v=g_j6ILT-X0k